indigo-dc/LiferayIAM/doc/admin.md

 ![IAM permissions](img/permissions.png)

-Enable the permissions for the `model.resource.com.liferay.portal.security.sso.iam` among the *Resource Permissions* and everyone with this role can access the remote methods.
+Enabling the permissions for the `model.resource.com.liferay.portal.security.sso.iam`, among the *Resource Permissions*, everyone with this role can access the remote methods.